nhukretep/nhukretep.github.io/index.markdown

 ### Papers

+2026

+* *"Guiding Principles for Government as a Platform"*,  In: Shaping the Digital Future Through Innovation and Practice, Peter Kuhn, Luca Gastaldi, Dian Balta, and Florian Matthes. ([Link](https://doi.org/10.1007/978-3-032-08489-7_4))

 2024

 * *"Guiding Principles for Government as a Platform"*, Internationale Tagung Wirtschaftsinformatik 2024, Peter Kuhn, Luca Gastaldi, Dian Balta and Florian Matthes. ([Link](https://aisel.aisnet.org/wi2024/74/))